 With so many museums, monuments and parks, Washington, DC is a dream destination for both a history and a sightseeing holiday.
 If you plan to visit Washington, DC and sightsee with the kids then it is imperative to visit places that will keep their attention with kid-friendly aspects, so everyone can enjoy DC.
-To help you with your holiday planning, here is a list of things to do in Washington DC with kids recommended by our travel expert Terry.
+To help you with your holiday planning, here is a list of things to do in Washington, DC with kids recommended by our travel expert Terry.

 National Museum of Natural History, Smithsonian Institution

 The National Museum of Natural History is one of Washington, DC ’s most kid-friendly museums.
 With a skeleton of a gigantic T-Rex in the dinosaur exhibit, and a 25-foot-long preserved squid in the ocean exhibit, kids and adults alike are sure to enjoy this museum.